 Come Experience What Everyone's Talking About!

 ARTLENS Gallery is a multi-faceted, innovative experience that allows you, your family, and friends to look closer, dive deeper, and have fun discovering the museum's collection using award-winning digital technology.
-Create your own original artwork in ArtLens Studio, engage with masterworks of art and touchscreen-free interactives in ArtLens Exhibition, and connect with the museum's world-renowned collection at the ArtLens Wall.
+Create your own digital artwork in ArtLens Studio, engage with masterworks of art and touchscreen-free interactives in ArtLens Exhibition, and connect with the museum's world-renowned collection at the ArtLens Wall.
 Use your ArtLens App to save the artworks you learn about and photos you take during your experience, and then map your visit throughout the museum using the app's responsive wayfinding technology.
 The primary goal of ARTLENS Gallery is to use innovative technology to provide visitors the toolsets to look closer, dive deeper, and feel comfortable exploring every gallery in the museum.

 The 40-foot interactive, multitouch ArtLens Wall is the only one of its kind and one of the largest in the world.
-This digital visualization of the on view collection gives you a snapshot of our museum and allows visitors to browse all artworks currently on view, as well as a few selections of work that are off view.
+This digital visualization of the collection provides a snapshot of our museum and allows visitors to browse all artworks currently on view, as well as a few selections that are off view.
 Every 40 seconds the Wall rotates through everything on view, displaying curated selections of artworks grouped in dozens of ways—by type, theme, purpose, shape, color—so you can see how our artworks are related across cultures and time periods.
-Touch an artwork that catches your eye on the Wall to find out what it is and where it is in the museum.
+Touch an artwork on the Wall that catches your eye to find out what it is and where it is in the museum.
 Select the medium, time period, or culture in blue text above the artwork to browse across the museum’s collection without moving from your spot.
 When you find a favorite, let everyone know by touching the heart icon below the artwork.

-Use the ArtLens App to save on view artworks from the Wall to the "You" section in the app via Bluetooth.
-Consult the app to easily find an artwork’s location, details, additional information, and multimedia content.
-Download ArtLens for iOS or Android from the iTunes App Store or Google Play, or rent one of our devices.
-Make sure you connect to the ARTLENS wifi to download.
-After downloading, open ArtLens, accept all prompts, and place your device on one of the docking stations below the Wall.
+Use ArtLens App to save on view artworks from the Wall to the "You" section in the app via Bluetooth.
+After downloading ArtLens App, accept all prompts, and place your device on one of the docking stations below the Wall.
 Select “Accept” to connect to the Wall and start saving artworks.
 Consult the App to easily find an artwork’s location, details, additional information, and multimedia content.

-At the north lobby entrance of ARTLENS Gallery, the 20 ft-wide Beacon screen uses whimsical stop motion to pull live visitor creations from the ArtLens Studio, Exhibition, and app, and features works of art on view from across the museum's collection.
+At the north lobby entrance of ARTLENS Gallery, the 20 ft-wide digital Beacon uses whimsical stop motion to pull live visitor creations from ArtLens Studio, Exhibition, and App, and features works of art on view from across the museum's collection.
 Visitor portraits and collages from ArtLens Studio decorate the Beacon, along with the expressions, poses, and artwork created at Express Yourself, Strike a Pose, and Become an Artwork in ArtLens Exhibition, and visitor-created tours from ArtLens app.
 From the galleries, the Beacon pulls the smallest, heaviest, oldest, and latest artworks.
 New in June 2019, the Beacon has been updated with a new video that showcases even more visitor-generated content from the ArtLens Exhibition games and introduces the exhibition's over-arching theme, "What can art be?" to visitors.